Dennis J. Selkoe

-Dennis J. Selkoe (born 25 September 1943) is an American physician (neurologist) known for his research into the molecular basis of Alzheimer's disease.
-In 1985 he became Co-Director of the Center for Neurological Diseases and from 1990, Vincent and Stella Coates Professor of Neurological Diseases at Harvard Medical School.
-He is also a Fellow of the AAAS and a member of the National Academy of Medicine.
+Dennis J. Selkoe (born September 25, 1943) is an American neurologist and neuroscientist known for his research on the molecular mechanisms underlying Alzheimer's disease.
+He is the Vincent and Stella Coates Professor of Neurologic Diseases at Harvard Medical School and a senior neurologist at Brigham and Women's Hospital.
+Selkoe's research helped establish the role of amyloid-β peptides in Alzheimer's etiology and pathogenesis and contributed to the development of the amyloid cascade hypothesis, a dominant framework for understanding and treating the disease.
+He isa Fellow of the AAAS and a member of the National Academy of Medicine.